feldaher/Academic-Web-Clipper/README.md

 ## 🙏 Acknowledgments

-- Thanks to the Obsidian web clipper for inspiration (and frustation-based motivation)
+- Thanks to the Obsidian web clipper for inspiration (and frustration-based motivation)
 - Built with ❤️ for researchers and students worldwide

 ---